How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 Secret value to use for authentication.
 If omitted, will be generated automatically.

 Roles to authorize.
-If not specifed, roles for the current user are all copied.
+If not specified, roles for the current user are all copied.
 Repeat this parameter to specify another role to become part of the credential.
 The example of roles is:

 _member_ magnum_user load-balancer_member heat_stack_owner creator k8s_admin